rpothin/PowerPlatform-ALM-With-GitHub-Template/Documentation/ALM-Strategy.md

 <p align="center">
     <h1 align="center">
-        What are the principles of the ALM model proposed in this repository?
+        What are the principles of the ALM strategy proposed in this repository?
     </h1>
 </p>